vectra-ai-research/pyspark-style-guide/README.md

 #  |-- user_id: string
 #  |-- count(operation): long
 ```
-The default column names are usually awkward and can get long.
+The default column names are usually awkward, probably defy the naming style of other columns, and can get long.

 ### When chaining several functions, open a cleanly indentable block using parentheses